An interactive open online course on computational social scienceFind out more about the project and explore the course and its modules

 Choices and decisions everywhere

-How can cognitive and behavioural processes be modelled using the precise language of mathematical formulae and algorithms?
+How an cognitive and behavioral processes be modelled using the precise language of mathematical formulae and algorithms?

 Divided in similarity